Doing-it-All with Bounded Work and Communication: An Algorithm Optimized for Work

 \begin{proof} Let us take an instantiation of the algorithm as provided by Lemma~\ref{lem:deterministic-work-f-chain-constrained-adversary}.
 Its work against the $f$-chain-constrained adversary during main extended epochs is always $\cO (t +p\log^2 p)$, as stated in Lemma~\ref{lem:deterministic-work-f-chain-constrained-adversary}.
 By Lemma~\ref{lem:approximation-by-f-chain-constrained adversary}, we obtain that the amount of work accrued by this instantiation during main extended epochs against the general $f$-bounded adversary, constrained only by $f$ as a bound on the number of crashes, is also always $\cO (t +p\log^2 p)$.

 Let us consider an execution against the general $f$-bounded adversary and its extended epochs after the main ones.
-We may restrict our attention only to calm extended epochs, as stormy extended epochs contribute $\cO(p\log^2 p)$ work, by Lemma~\ref{lem:work-stormy-extended-epochs}.
+We may restrict our attention only to calm extended epochs, as stormy extended epochs contribute $\cO(p\log p)$ work, by Lemma~\ref{lem:work-stormy-extended-epochs}.
 Let $\cD_j$ be the first such extended epoch that is not main.
 This means that some core processor starts executing procedure \texttt{Closing} during this extended epoch.
 There are two cases, depending on whether $\cD_j$ is task-poor or task-rich.
+We discuss them next.

 If $\cD_j$ is task-poor, then it consists of just one regular epoch, say epoch $\cE_k$, by Lemma~\ref{lem:few-tasks-extended-epoch}.
 All the core processors switch to performing closing phases by the end of $\cE_{k+1}$, by Lemma~\ref{lem:one-epoch-switch}.
-These two epochs $\cE_k$ and $\cE_{k+1}$ contribute $\cO(p\log p)$ to work, so the total work during main regular epochs is $\cO (t +p\log^2 p)$.
+These two epochs $\cE_k$ and $\cE_{k+1}$ contribute $\cO(p\log p)$ to work.
 If $\cD_j$ is task-rich, then the inequality $c_j < u_{l(j-1)}$ holds.
 The number $c_j$ is the amount of work spent by the core processors in $\cD_j$.
 This work may be charged to the number of tasks $t$, because $u_{l(j-1)}\le t$.
 All the core processors switch to performing closing phases by the end of the first regular epoch after the extended epoch~$\cD_j$, by Lemma~\ref{lem:one-epoch-switch}.
-This one regular epoch contributes $\cO(p\log p)$ work, so the total work during main regular epochs is $\cO (t +p\log^2 p)$.
+This one regular epoch contributes $\cO(p\log p)$ work.

+Starting from this point, we consider contributions to work from the three kinds of regular epochs.
+We can conclude now, by the discussion above, that the total work during main regular epochs is $\cO (t +p\log^2 p)$.

+Two consecutive mixed epochs are sufficient for every core processor to learn that there are no outstanding tasks, by Lemma~\ref{lem:one-epoch-switch}.
+We conclude that the total work during mixed epochs is $\cO(p\log p)$.

-We apply Lemma~\ref{lem:closing-is-as-efficient-as-main} to estimate the work performed during closing regular epochs.
-We need to take the amount obtained by substituting~$p$ for~$t$ in the estimate $\cO(t+p\log^2 p)$ on the work during main regular epochs, which is $\cO(p\log^2 p)$, and add $\cO(p\log^2 p)$ to it.
-This yields $\cO(p\log^2 p)$ as the bound on the amount of work performed during closing epochs. \end{proof}
+Next, we estimate the work performed during closing regular epochs by applying Lemma~\ref{lem:closing-is-as-efficient-as-main}.
+We need first to take the amount obtained by substituting~$p$ for~$t$ in the estimate $\cO(t+p\log^2 p)$ on the work during main regular epochs, which gives $\cO(p\log^2 p)$.
+Next, we add $\cO(p\log p)$ to it, which does not affect the asymptotic bound.
+We conclude that the total work performed during closing regular epochs is $\cO(p\log^2 p)$.